Themistocles: Battle of Artemisium

 Thus, in August 480 BC, when the Persian army was approaching Thessaly, the Allied fleet sailed to Artemisium, and the Allied army marched to Thermopylae.
 Themistocles himself took command of the Athenian contingent of the fleet and went to Artemisium.
 When the Persian fleet finally arrived at Artemisium after a significant delay, Eurybiades, who both Herodotus and Plutarch suggest was not the most inspiring commander, wished to sail away without fighting.
 At this point Themistocles accepted a large bribe from the local people for the fleet to remain at Artemisium, and he used some of it to bribe Eurybiades to remain, while pocketing the rest.
-From this point on, Themistocles appears to have been more or less in charge of the Allied effort at Artemisium. not Over three days of battle, the Allies held their own against the much larger Persian fleet, but sustained significant losses.
+From this point on, Themistocles appears to have been more or less in charge of the Allied effort at Artemisium.
+Over three days of battle, the Allies held their own against the much larger Persian fleet, but sustained significant losses.
 However, the loss of the simultaneous Battle of Thermopylae to the Persians made their continued presence at Artemisium irrelevant, and the Allies thus evacuated.
 According to Herodotus, Themistocles left messages at every place where the Persian fleet might stop for drinking water, asking the Ionians in the Persian fleet to defect, or at least fight badly.
 Even if this did not work, Themistocles apparently intended that Xerxes would at least begin to suspect the Ionians, thereby sowing dissension in the Persian ranks.